Chaung-U: Economy

-Since there is much farmland all over the township and the town is located at the junction of two highway roads, public business goes quite well and it is abundantly rich with vegetables, fruits and other foods.
-One can abundantly and cheaply get any sort of vegetables.
-The communication is so easy, thus the commerce or trade and transportation are good enough to say that a high percentage of population in the town have got enough good business and a comfortable living standard.
+The township has much farmland and is located at the junction of two highways.
+Public business benefits from this location, and the area is rich in vegetables, fruits and other foods.
+One can easily get various vegetables at reasonable prices.
+Communication is convenient, which helps commerce, trade and transportation.
+As a result, a considerable portion of the population in the town enjoy a comfortable living standard.

 Weather and climate

 It is in a central zone of Myanmar.
 Its weather is fair.
 Chaung-U features a tropical wet and dry climate.

 Geography

 In the east of the town, there are long rocky hills, namely, "Nwechway Hills".
 The town is situated in a plain.
 In the west, there have many green basin farms near the Chindwin river.
 Those farms in the east are irrigated by Nwe Chway Dam near Nwe Chway village.